 Scalability

-MySQL Vs. SQL - What’s the Difference?
+MySQL Vs. SQL — Key Differences

 Key Features of MySQL

-Stored procedures - These can be used to simplify certain tasks by using common commands such as deleting records
+Stored Procedures: These can be used to simplify certain tasks by using common commands such as deleting records

-Resource groups - Using a resource group you can assign priority to business-critical tasks
+Resource Groups: Using a resource group you can assign priority to business-critical tasks.

 MySQL Client and Tools

-MySQL Hosting options and Pricing
+MySQL Hosting Options and Pricing

 Common Errors in MySQL